-Setting a DriveLock master password
+Setting a DriveLock password

-To set a DriveLock master password in Computer Setup, follow these steps:
+To set a DriveLock password in Computer Setup, follow these steps:

-- Start Computer Setup. - Computers or tablets with keyboards: - 1.
+- 1. Start Computer Setup. - Computers or tablets with keyboards: - 1.
 Turn off the computer. - 2.
 Press the power button, and when the HP logo appears, press f10 to enter Computer Setup. - Tablets without keyboards: - 1.
 Turn off the tablet. - 2.
-Press the power button in combination with the volume down button until the Startup menu is displayed, and then tap F10 to enter Computer Setup. - 2.
-Select Security, select Hard Drive Utilities, select DriveLock, and then press enter. - 3.
-Select the hard drive you want to protect, and then press enter. - 4.
-Select Set DriveLock Master Password, and then press enter. - Carefully read the warning. - 6.
-When prompted, type a master password, and then press enter. - 7.
-When prompted, type the master password again to confirm, and then press enter. - NOTE: Your changes take effect immediately. - 8.
+Press the power button in combination with the volume down button until the Startup menu is displayed, and then tap F10 to enter Computer Setup. - Select Security, make the selection for Hard Drive Utilities or Hard Drive Tools (select products only), select DriveLock, and then press enter. - NOTE: For select products, you may be required to set a DriveLock password and enter the BIOS administrator password. - 3.
+Select the hard drive you want to protect, and then press enter. - Select Set DriveLock Master Password or Set DriveLock Password (select products only), and then press enter. - 5.
+Carefully read the warning. - 6.
+Follow the on-screen instructions to set a DriveLock password. - 7.
 To exit Computer Setup, select Main, select Save Changes and Exit, and then select Yes.